Cyb3r-Jak3/MetaStalk/Readme.md

 Examples photos from [here](https://github.com/ianare/exif-samples/tree/master/jpg/gps).

-Please open issues on [Github](https://github.com/jwhite1st/PyStalk/issues)
+Please open issues on [GitLab](https://gitlab.com/jwhite1st/PyStalk/issues)

+All development is done on GitLab and pushed to GitHub.

 ## How to use